whodisio/whodis-client/README.md

 const { challengeUuid } = await askAuthChallenge({
-  directoryUuid, // specify which directory you want to to challenge the user for (note: users only exist in the context of a specific directory) clientToken, // specify which credential gives you access to this directory (note: this is a public key and can be used in the browser / insecure environments)
+  directoryUuid, // specify which directory you want to to challenge the user for (note: users only exist in the context of a specific directory) clientUuid, // specify which credential gives you access to this directory (note: this is a public key and can be used in the browser / insecure environments)
   goal: ChallengeGoal.SIGNUP, // alternatively, you could request a challenge with a goal of `LOGIN` if the account already exists
   type: ChallengeType.CONFIRMATION_CODE,
   contactMethod: {